ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 - Every pointer has a value (except NULL(0) which indicates it points nowhere).
 - Pointers are created with &
 - Pointers are dereferenced with *
-- Arrays and pointers are closely related - array referencing is essentially the same as pointer arithmetic a dereference (*(a+3)), with both being scaled by the object size.
+- Arrays and pointers are closely related - array referencing is essentially the same as pointer arithmetic a dereference `(*(a+3))`, with both being scaled by the object size.
 - Casting pointers changes its type but not its value
 - Pointers can also point to functions

 #### 3.10.3 Out-of-Bounds Memory References and Buffer Overflow

-C does to perform any bounds checking on array references.
+C does not perform any bounds checking on array references.
 And with local variables stored on the stack along with state information like register values and return address, unchecked memory access could read or write to parts of the program outside of the function.

 This is a buffer overflow.
 A typical case is allocated space for a string, but then a value larger is written to it, overflowing into the rest of the stack frame and beyond.
 Carefully crafting the bytes could lead to arbitrary code execution